 3. Take back some Sticky Toffee Pudding

-The shop stocks lot of local and speciality foods and drink, so you may find a few other treats here too.
-It’s an especially exciting shop to visit in the run up to Christmas!
+The shop stocks lots of local and speciality foods and drink, so you may find a few other treats here too.
+It’s an especially exciting place to visit in the run up to Christmas!